SongFormer: Scaling Music Structure Analysis with Heterogeneous Supervision: Experiments

 As shown in Table~\ref{tab:dataset_statistics}, SongFormDB is used for training, while SongFormBench serves as the test set.
-During preprocessing, each song is truncated to a maximum duration of 420~s, or retained at its original length if shorter.
-Segment boundaries are smoothed with a Gaussian kernel spanning 10 neighboring frames, where the window edge is set at $3\sigma$.
-At a sampling rate of 8.33~Hz, this corresponds to a kernel length of approximately 2.4~s.
-SongFormer adopts a 4-layer Transformer with hidden size 512.
-Training uses a batch size of 8 and a cosine learning rate schedule (peak $1 \times 10^{-4}$, 300 warm-up steps, decayed to zero after 12K steps).
-Early stopping is triggered if HR.5F or ACC does not improve for three validations.
-Each experiment is repeated with three random seeds on a single NVIDIA L40 GPU, and the averaged results are reported.
+During preprocessing, songs exceeding 420 s are split into 420 s segments; shorter ones retain their original length.

-During evaluation, we used the seven categories in~\cite{wang2022catchchorusverseintro}, mapping \texttt{pre-chorus} in SongFormer to \texttt{verse}.
-Models with available inference are evaluated on SongFormBench, while for others we report results from their original papers (marked with $\star$ in Table~\ref{tab:SongFormBench_results}).
-For All-In-One, we mapped \texttt{start}/\texttt{end} to \texttt{silence} and \texttt{break}/\texttt{solo} to \texttt{inst}, normalizing outputs into seven categories.
-LinkSeg is inferred with its seven-category checkpoint.
-We used Gemini 2.5 Pro Preview 05-06 to obtain structured annotations.
-In some cases, the outputs contained short gaps of up to several seconds between consecutive segments.
-These gaps were resolved by assigning the onset of the subsequent segment as the boundary.
+We adopt the official open-source implementations for both pre-trained SSL models, using the default pre-trained weights for MuQ and the MusicFM-MSD variant for MusicFM.
+Segment boundaries are smoothed with a Gaussian kernel spanning 10 frames on each side (approximately 2.4~s total at 8.33~Hz).
+SongFormer employs a 4-layer Transformer with a hidden size of 512.
+Training uses a batch size of 8 and a cosine learning rate schedule (peak $1 \times 10^{-4}$, with 300 warm-up steps, and decayed to zero after 12,000 steps).
+Early stopping is triggered if HR.5F or ACC does not improve for three consecutive validations on the SongFormDB-HX validation set.
+Experiments are repeated with three random seeds on a single NVIDIA L40 GPU; averaged results are reported.